57blocks/website-article/articles/The Architecture of Startup Distributed Teams/README.md

 There is a mythology around remote engineering that suggests you can simply "hire the best talent anywhere" and magic will happen.
 Without deliberate design, this leads to six engineers in six time zones, constantly waiting on one another.
 Therefore, the future of engineering will be decided by how well teams are designed to learn, adapt, and ship.

+Mastering team design is one of the highest-impact lessons a founder can learn to navigate the rocky transition from looking for product-market fit to achieving it.
+Deliberate organizational design is necessary to unlock scalability.
+Without bringing intentionality to this process, the founding executives and engineers risk becoming a bottleneck that limits future growth.

 ## Phase 1: The Pre-PMF Reality and the Embedded Model

 Pre-Product Market Fit typically encompasses the Pre-Seed and early Seed stages, with the objective of high velocity of experimentation.
 A firm needs to run as many experiments as possible to find the signal.
 In our embedded model, everyone communicates with everyone; it’s a mesh network of "node-to-node" communication across timezones and locations.